-This leaflet answers some common questions about TOBREX® Eye Drops.
-It does not contain all the available information.
+This leaflet answers some common questions about Tobrex Eye Drops and Ointment.
+It does not contain all of the available information.
 It does not take the place of talking to your doctor or pharmacist.

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you using TOBREX® Eye Drops against the expected benefits of using this medicine.
+All medicines have risks and benefits.
+Your doctor has weighed the expected benefits of you using Tobrex against the risks this medicine could have for you.

-The information in this leaflet applies to TOBREX® Eye Drops only.
+The information in this leaflet applies to Tobrex only.
 This information does not apply to similar products, even if they contain the same ingredients.

 If you have any concerns about using this medicine, ask your doctor or pharmacist.

-Before prescribing TOBREX® Eye Drops, the doctor will have examined your eye(s) and decided that TOBREX® Eye Drops is the right medicine.
+Before prescribing Tobrex, your doctor will have examined your eye(s) and decided that Tobrex is the right medicine for you.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.

-Your doctor may have prescribed TOBREX® Eye Drops for another reason.
+Your doctor may have prescribed Tobrex for another reason.

-There is no evidence that TOBREX® Eye Drops are addictive.
+There is no evidence that Tobrex is addictive.

 When you must not use it